Mattel Inc v 3894207 Canada Inc: Background

-Barbie's restaurant, a Montreal chain of "bar-and-grill" type restaurants catering primarily to adults, applied to register the trade-mark "Barbie’s" and an associated design with respect to "restaurant services, take-out services, catering and banquet services."
+Barbie's restaurant, a Montreal chain of "bar-and-grill" type restaurants catering primarily to adults, applied to register the trade-mark "Barbie's" and an associated design with respect to "restaurant services, take-out services, catering and banquet services".
 Mattel Inc. owns the "Barbie" trade-mark, and has a worldwide reputation for Barbie dolls and accessories targeted primarily at girls aged 3 to 11 years old.
-Mattel Inc. opposed the application to register "Barbie’s" restaurant on the basis that it would cause confusion in the marketplace.
-The applicant had the burden of satisfying the Trade-marks Opposition Board of the Canadian Intellectual Property Office that if "Barbie’s" restaurant and Mattel's "Barbie" were used in the same geographic area there would be no confusion in the marketplace.
-The Trade-marks Opposition Board rejected Mattel's opposition and allowed the registration, finding that the applicant's trade-mark, "Barbie’s", was not likely to be confused with Mattel's Barbie trade-mark.
+Mattel Inc. opposed the application to register "Barbie's" on the basis that it would cause confusion in the marketplace.
+The applicant had the burden of satisfying the Trade-marks Opposition Board of the Canadian Intellectual Property Office that if "Barbie's" and Mattel's "Barbie" were used in the same geographic area there would be no confusion in the marketplace.
+The Trade-marks Opposition Board rejected Mattel's opposition and allowed the registration, finding that the applicant's trade-mark, "Barbie's", was not likely to be confused with Mattel's Barbie trade-mark.
 The Federal Court and Federal Court of Appeal both upheld the Trade-marks Opposition Board's decision.
 Mattel Inc. appealed to the Supreme Court of Canada.

-Lower Court Rulings
+Lower court rulings

 Trade-Marks Opposition Board

 The Board found that there was not a strong likelihood of consumer confusion.
 The Board based its decision on the fact that Mattel presented no evidence of actual confusion (although it was not required to), the mark had a low degree of inherent distinctiveness (as it is a short form of the name "Barbara"), and the nature of the uses by the two parties were very different.

 Federal Court

 Mattel appealed the Board's ruling to the Federal Court.
-The Federal Court decided that the trade-mark, "Barbie" by Mattel is not iconic enough to cause consumer confusion.
+The Federal Court decided that the trade-mark "Barbie" by Mattel is not iconic enough to cause consumer confusion.
 Instead, it found that all factors must be considered, including that of the nature of the wares.
 The judge found the wares to be quite different, and as a result dismissed the appeal.